 Regardless, a person doesn’t “become” intersex.
 It’s what they’re born with, whether it’s clear at birth or not until later.

-If you’re a new parent trying to figure all this out, know that there’s nothing you did or didn’t do to “make” your baby intersex.
+If you’re a new parent trying to figure all this out, know that there’s nothing that you did or didn’t do to “make” your baby intersex.

 For example, you may have learned in sex ed that we’re born with sex chromosomes.
 Generally, females have a pair of X chromosomes and males have one X and one Y chromosome.